mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 among the stars can be
 jarring and usually happens
 for some traumatic reason.
-Citizens are generally unprepared for a rough-and- ready life on the frontier but come to the fore when the scene shifts to an urban environment.
+Citizens are generally unprepared for a rough-and-ready life on the frontier but come to the fore when the scene shifts to an urban environment.

 18